Board Bulletins

 • A weigh-in desk may be temporarily closed, with the event safeguarding lead confirming all participants are fully clothed, if an official or technician is required to attend e.g., an equipment malfunction.

-• BSTF uses advanced Adam Equipment CPWplus scales that are significantly more precise than domestic scales.
-An Adam Equipment calibration weight is used to calibrate these scales.
+• BSTF uses advanced scales which are significantly more precise than domestic scales.
+A calibration weight is used to calibrate these scales.
 A maximum -/+50 g variance allowance for players being under/ over their weight division at the weigh-in which is strictly applied.

 • Given the potential dangers associated with varying methods of reducing body mass in all instances student athletes should seek professional guidance from either a registered dietician or SENr registered sport nutritionist where possible.
 Coaches and athletes are encouraged to attend our Strength and Conditioning for Taekwondo Athletes Course which includes an athlete nutrition and weight-making module, where guidance is provided by our course leader Dr Carl Langan-Evans, a researcher in the field of safe and effective body mass loss for combat sport athletes.